 First Joint Workshop of the OCM Working Groups, 29 October, Cartagena+

-The objectives of the OCM Working Groups Workshop include:
+The Joint Workshop was organized by the OCM Secretariat.
+The objectives of the OCM Working Groups Workshop included:

 Launch of the Working Groups of the Wider Caribbean Ocean Coordination Mechanism (OCM), 11 September 2025, Convened Virtually+